projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

   validation routine.
 - ``covariates``: Pandas DataFrame containing covariates to be included in every model in the stacking ensemble (optional).
-- ``chromosomes``: List of chromosomes to leave out during the LOCO scheme (optional).
+- ``chromosomes``: List of chromosomes for which to generate a prediction (optional).
 If not provided, the chromosomes will be inferred from the block matrix.

 Return